 Conclusion: pfSense vs. OpenWrt

 This article looked at pfSense vs. OpenWrt.
-While both pfSense and OpenWrt offer similar functionality, the main thing that should be considered is the hardware that you plan on using.
+While both pfSense and OpenWrt offer similar functionality, the main thing that should be considered when comparing OpenWrt vs. pfSense is the hardware that you plan on using.

 If you’re purchasing new hardware, I’d really consider using pfSense.
 The extra features and extremely helpful documentation that exists are difficult to pass up.
 If you have an existing router and would like to flash a newer firmware on it (assuming that it’s compatible with OpenWrt and not compatible with pfSense), OpenWrt is the way to go.